mjordan/islandora_rest_authen/README.md

 * Use API keys that are difficult to guess.
 UUID version 4 strings make good API keys.
 * Keys are stored in the database encrypted using the same function that Drupal uses to encrypt passwords.
 * Following the principle of least privilege, create special Drupal users for REST requests and set their account status to "Blocked".
 These users should be given minimal Drupal permissions, specifically, only those permissions defined by the Islandora REST module.
-* Restricting access from specific IP addresses or IP ranges is good practice.
-Do it.
+* Restricting access from specific IP addresses or IP ranges is good practice (and also consistent with the principle of least privilege)
 * If the client does not need ongoing access to your REST interface, apply an expiry date.
 * Enable logging of authentication requests using API keys.